dejwCake/harbor-laravel/README.md

 #### DB container commands ####

-`harbor db` will run `mysql`/`psql` command on db container with user and host form .env file and pass all additional arguments to `mysql`/`psql` command.
+`harbor db` will run MariaDB (`mariadb`/`mysql`) or PostgreSQL (`psql`) on the db container using credentials from .env and pass all additional arguments to the client.
+For MariaDB/MySQL, when `DB_PASSWORD` is set, the `-p"<password>"` flag is added automatically.
+For PostgreSQL, use `-W` to prompt or set `PGPASSWORD` for non-interactive runs.

-`harbor dump` will run `mysqldump`/`pg_dump` command on db container with user and host form .env file and pass all additional arguments to `mysqldump`/`pg_dump` command.
+`harbor dump` will run MariaDB dump (`mariadb-dump`/`mysqldump`) or PostgreSQL (`pg_dump`) on the db container using credentials from .env and pass all additional arguments to the client.
+For MariaDB/MySQL, when `DB_PASSWORD` is set, the `-p"<password>"` flag is added automatically.
+For PostgreSQL, set `PGPASSWORD` for non-interactive runs.

 #### Global commands ####

 `harbor ssh {container}` will connect to container and run bash in it, cannot be used with node.
 You can provide a second parameter `root` to open as root.

-`harbor exec` is an alias for docker-compose exec
+`harbor exec` is an alias for docker compose exec

-`harbor run` is an alias for docker-compose run
+`harbor run` is an alias for docker compose run

 ## Install command (use with care) ##

-`harbor new laravel` will install laravel application to current folder.
-See harbor installer, it is the recommended way.
+`harbor create-project laravel` or `harbor new laravel` will install a new Laravel application in the current folder.
+See harbor installer; it is the recommended way.

-`harbor new craftable` will install craftable application to current folder.
-See harbor installer, it is the recommended way.
+`harbor create-project craftable [--dev]` or `harbor new craftable [--dev]` will install a new Craftable application in the current folder.
+Use `--dev` to set composer minimum-stability to dev before requiring Craftable.
+See harbor installer; it is the recommended way.

 ## SSH keys ##